PathwayCommons/reconx-to-biopax/README.md

 # reconx-to-biopax
-Originated from https://bitbucket.org/armish/gsoc14 and will continue here (ToDo).
+Originated from Arman's https://bitbucket.org/armish/gsoc14 and will continue here (ToDo).

 ## SBML to BioPAX Level3 converter, specific to the Recon2 data/model.